 Glyn Purnell’s passion for cooking has led him to work on ‘stages’ or placements with chefs of the calibre of Gary Rhodes, Gordon Ramsay and Alistair Little.
 He has also travelled abroad, working for Michelin starred chefs in France and Spain.
 You may know his face from Saturday Kitchen and The Great British Menu.

 Call 0121 643 3745

-Sample starter: Pheasant’s egg, parmesan, Jersey royal new potatoes
+Starter: Pheasant’s egg, parmesan, Jersey royal new potatoes

-Sample main course: Sea bream, tomato, octopus and wild garlic gnocchi
+Main course: Sea bream, tomato, octopus and wild garlic gnocchi

-Sample dessert: Dark chocolate, coffee, orange and cinnamon
+Dessert: Dark chocolate, coffee, orange and cinnamon

 Read the Michelin inspector’s view on Adam’s restaurant